Southern Colombia Guide – Get "Off the Beaten Track"

 What to do in Popayan

 Popayan is a gorgeous colonial style city.
-There isn’t particularly much “to do” per say, but there a bit to see and overall it has an attractive atmosphere – two nights here is the perfect amount of time.
+There isn’t particularly much “to do” per say, but there is a bit to see and overall it has an attractive atmosphere – two nights here is the perfect amount of time.
 The city features many pretty churches and white buildings as well as nice cafes and restaurants everywhere.
 There are many tourists, both Colombian and international and therefore there are many police stationed everywhere making the city feel safe.

 This is what we would recommend doing in Popayan:

 Enjoy the pretty building, cafes, and lots of shopping!
 Make sure to bring your camera as you’ll want to take lots of pictures of the gorgeous scenery.